alanleatherman/hero-ios-interview-take-home/ios-interview-take-home/README.md

 Given more time, the following features would enhance the application:

 ### Immediate Improvements (1-2 hours)
+- **Clean up and more verification**: Also potentially rearranging some of the flows of the architecture, More debugging / instruments run throughs for stability (other devices as well)
+- **More delightful animations / UIUX**: Also actually implementing some features like mic and photo in chat
 - **Message Search**: Search functionality across all conversations
 - **Message Timestamps**: Detailed timestamp display with relative formatting
 - **Typing Indicators**: Show when the bot is "typing" a response